KhiopsML/khiops-doc/docs/tutorials/kdic_multi_table.md

     };
     ```

-The only new syntax feature is that **several keys** are used in the `Services` and `Usages` dictionaries, in order to identify the usage array linked to a particular service that is used by a particular customer.
-Finally, as the number of secondary table levels increases in a snowflake schema, the identification key becomes longer and is made up of the concatenation of multiple identifier variables (i.e. customer_id and service_id).
+The only new syntax feature in this example is the use of **a multiple-field key** in the `Services` and `Usages` dictionaries.
+These keys allow Khiops to efficiently associate multiple levels of data, such as linking usage records to specific services used by specific customers.
+As the number of table levels increases in a snowflake schema, the identification key becomes longer, consisting of a concatenation of multiple identifier variables (e.g., customer_id and service_id).

+This structure enables **hierarchical feature engineering**.
+For example, Khiops can calculate aggregates like “Total usage duration per customer” by traversing multiple levels.

 ### Snowflake Schema with External Tables

-This third example, similar to the previous one, adds an external table whose type is `City`, allowing the `Address` type to be completed with information specific to the city (e.g. the time zone).
-The relational schema considered is represented as follows:
+This example introduces the concept of an external table. **External tables** are used to enrich descriptive variables in other tables without duplicating information.
+Unlike standard secondary tables, external tables are not directly linked to the main statistical units (e.g., `customer_id`) but instead provide additional descriptive information for a specific variable.

+For instance, the `City` table in the following schema adds information such as the city name, country, and time zone to the `Address` table, without repeating the same city details across multiple rows.
+Instead, the `Address` table references the `City` table using the `zipcode` key.
+This approach ensures efficiency and consistency, especially in large scale datasets.

+The relational schema is structured as follows:
 ```
     Customer
     |